IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: The University of Texas at Arlington, a Hispanic-serving institution, aims to diversify access to summer study abroad by creating affordable, experiential, full-credit courses.
-This project will build upon existing collaborations between the university’s School of Social Work and Collective for Orphan Care and Education, an international organization that works in rural Kenya, to develop an interactive service-learning, cross-disciplinary course accessible to diverse students and majors.
-This IDEAS project will increase multi-disciplinary learning options for students, diversify the university’s study abroad marketing strategies, and enhance resource sharing across departments, which will build capacity for future programs and establish foundations for campus and international collaborations.
+Project Summary: The University of Texas at Arlington, a Hispanic-serving institution, aims to expand its summer study abroad offerings by creating affordable, experiential, and full-credit courses.
+To that end, the university will utilize its IDEAS grant to build upon existing collaborations between its School of Social Work and the Collective for Orphan Care and Education, an international organization that works in rural Kenya, to develop a service-learning, cross-disciplinary course accessible to students across majors.
+IDEAS grant funds will support the development of this course and an exploratory faculty trip to Kenya.

 University of Washington